Whapps/best-practices/perl-style/README.md

 ```

 Included in this folder is a .perltidyrc file that contains the Online Rewards suggested defaults.

+When doing any code reformatting always commit the changes separate from any other changes.
+Committing formatting changes along with other changes can cause complications when diff-ing.

 **[⬆ back to top](#table-of-contents)**